vapo643/SimHBSftwerdv/replit.md

 # Overview
-Simpix is a full-stack TypeScript application designed to automate and streamline the entire credit proposal workflow for financial institutions.
+Simpix is a full-stack TypeScript application designed to automate and streamline the credit proposal workflow for financial institutions.
 It covers credit creation, payment processing, and formalization tracking.
+The project aims to be a leading fintech solution, providing a scalable platform with banking-grade security, compliance, and efficient data handling, reducing errors and enhancing regulatory adherence.
 Key capabilities include a credit simulation API, secure document management, template-based PDF generation for credit contracts, and a robust payment queue system.
-The project aims to be a leading fintech solution, providing a scalable platform with banking-grade security, compliance, and efficient data handling, reducing errors and enhancing regulatory adherence.

 # User Preferences
 ### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0